RECOMMENDED FERTILITY CHARTING PRODUCTS*

 If you think you have missed peak with the monitor, you can try these to see if the result is positive and your suspicion is correct.
 If you are trying to conceive, you can test through 7-10 days after detection of the LH surge to check that your progesterone levels remain high.

-Purchase directly from Proov here and try the coupon codes SUPPORT30 or CES20 or NEWLOOK15 or PROOVIT to see if they still work for a discount.
+Purchase directly from Proov here and try the coupon codes PROOVPDG or PROOVIT or FRIEND-2R9BJ3R to see if they still work for a discount.
 You may also get a bonus pee cup!

 You can also purchase them on Amazon here.